ibi/wf-extension-tutorial/README.md

 This section will take a look at some best practices on creating the extension based on the stand-alone page ext_wrapper.html.

-The template project already contains the resources to "build" a WebFOCUS extension.
+The template project contains the resources to "build" a WebFOCUS extension.
 Specifically in the src directory:

 * icons folder - stores the images that will be used to render in various aspects of WebFOCUS including the Extension Manager and as a visual cue for selecting in InfoAssist and Designer.

 * lib folder - contains all the external js libraries required - this will typically align with the js references made in ext_wrapper.html

+* css folder - contains any external css files required

-**NOTE: You can reference URLs as well so you don't necessarily need to have a lib folder.**
+**NOTE: You can reference URLs as well so you don't necessarily need to have a lib or css folder.**

 * com.ibi.d3_bar_chart.js - the entry point for the WebFOCUS extension; this is where you would put most, if not all, of your custom code